MasterMind93302/MasterMind93302/README.md

-# 👋 Hi, I’m @HyperGlowGames
+# 👋 Hi, I’m @MasterMind93302
-I’m interested in Game Development and coding in general.
-I’m currently learning Godot Engine & GDscript, Python.
+I’m interested in Cybersecurity and programming in general.
+I am fairly proficient at python and am currently learning c#.
+I have also used the Godot game engine in the past.

-# Current Projects
-I'm currently creating a game in the godot engine with some friends and various small python projects.